CarawaysClass/carawaysclass.github.io/boilerplate/lsc-syllabus-bp.md

 ### Non Attendance at Start of Semester
-If you have not attended class for Face-to-Face sections or if you have not logged into D2L for on-line sections by to the Official Day of Record, you will be administratively withdrawn from the class, no exceptions.
+If you have not completed the Syllabus quiz or posted to the #introductions Slack channel by to the Official Day of Record (ODR), you will be administratively withdrawn from the class, no exceptions.
+For Fall 2019, ODR is:
+- Sept 9th for regular 16 Week classes
+- Sept 3rd for 8 Week Session 1 classes
+- Oct 28th for 8 Week Session 2 classes

 ### Withdrawal Policy
-Withdrawal from the course after the Official Day of Record and prior to “W” Day (Friday October 4th, 2019) will result in a final grade of “W” on your transcript.
+Withdrawal from the course after the Official Day of Record and prior to “W” Day will result in a final grade of “W” on your transcript.
 Instructor approval is necessary if you want to withdraw after the Official Day.
 No credit will be awarded for a course earning a “W.”  If you stop participating in the on-line class, you must withdraw at the registration office prior to “W” day.

 _If you stop attending class and do not officially withdraw, you **will receive an “F”** for the course._